tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 The job of a compiler is to convert your high level smart contract code into bytecode, ABI, and LLL.
 Once your code is compiled it can be executed by the Ethereum Virtual Machine (EVM).

-eWASM is Ethereum's own implementation of [Web Assembly](https://webassembly.org/). eWASM is being developed to replace the EVM.
+[eWASM](https://github.com/ewasm/design) is Ethereum's own implementation of [Web Assembly](https://webassembly.org/)(WASM).
+WebAssembly is currently being designed as an open standard by a W3C Community Group.

+eWASM is being developed to replace the EVM.
+Once eWASM is implemented, developers will be able to write smart contracts in other languages such as Rust and C/C++ as apposed to just Solidity and Vyper.
+It is important to note that eWASM will be completely backwards compatible with the current EVM.
+This means that smart contracts which are currently written in Solidity or Vyper will still be able to execute in the new environment.

 # Delivery phases of Ethereum 2.0